 For years, Montana has been an oasis for marijuana lovers in the northwest half of the United States.
 Unless you get past Idaho or head east to Minnesota, you’re somewhat in a weed dead zone.
 Now, Montana has taken even more steps to bring marijuana to the region.
 In November 2020, Montana voters approved Initiatives 190 and 118 making it legal for adults to purchase, possess, consume, and grow cannabis.

-The Montana medical marijuana program lets patients with wasting syndrome, chronic pain, nausea, seizures and severe or persistent muscle spasms treat their conditions with marijuana as well as have one ounce of marijuana on them at any time.
-They are also allowed to grow up to twelve plants, with four mature plants at one time.
-Caregivers are allowed to grow cannabis for patients, as long as they do not charge for their services.
+Montana also has an existing medical marijuana program for patients with approved conditions.
+Patients may possess up to an ounce of marijuana and grow up to twelve plants, with four mature plants at one time.
+Caregivers can also grow cannabis for patients, as long as they do not charge for their services.

 Growing in Montana

 Montana makes it easy for anyone to grow marijuana.
 As of January 2021, adult Montana residents can grow up to 8 plants per household.
 Individually, adults may grow 4 mature plants and 4 seedlings.

 Recreational marijuana sales begin in 2022.
 That means, in 2021, the best way to obtain legal marijuana in Montana is by growing it yourself.
 Recreational dispensaries will charge an additional 20% tax that medical dispensaries do not.

 Download my free Grow Bible for more information on growing in Montana or anywhere else in the world!